Blisto91/dxvk-wiki/Common-issues.md

 If you've got `DxvkSurface::createSurface: Surface not supported by device` and messages about both Intel HD graphics and your dedicated graphics card in the dxgi log, your integrated graphics drivers might be causing issues.
 Run your game with `VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/radeon_icd.x86_64.json` for AMD 64 bit or with `VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json` for nvidia.

 ### GPU hangs
 Games hanging the entire system is a somewhat common occurence on AMD cards.
-These are driver issues that will hopefully be fixed in the future.
+These are driver issues that will be fixed in future releases.
 Using the latest mesa-git with the latest llvm-svn may fix your hang.
 See https://github.com/doitsujin/dxvk/issues/252

 ## Graphical issues
 ### Drivers